-- 1. Ensure filter head (1) area is clean. - 2.
+- 1. Ensure filter head area is clean. - 2.
 Drain fuel from fuel filter. - 3.
-Using a strap wrench, unscrew the filter(2) and catch the fuel released in the container. - 4.
-Wet the seal of the new filter (3) with diesel fuel and screw the filter into position and tighten. - 5.
+Unscrew the filter centre bolt and remove the filter element - 4.
+Replace both rubber seals above and below the filter element, refit ensuring new filter is seated correctly. - 5.
 Ensure the drain tap (4) at the base of the filter is closed.